 Prevention of Cyber Attacks

-A cyberattack, as defined by a Department of Defense official before the Senate in 2015, involves the theft of intellectual property that puts national security and economic prosperity in jeopardy.
-Such an attack deliberately damages, destroys, or corrupts private and/or government systems, causing anything from financial losses to destruction, serious injury, or death.
-Any disruption in the flow of information can harm data and information systems, without causing physical damage or destruction, requiring a broad-spectrum approach to data security.
+A Department of Defense official defined a cyberattack in 2015 as the theft of intellectual property that threatens national security and economic prosperity.
+Such an attack can deliberately damage, destroy, or corrupt private or government systems, leading to financial loss, destruction, injury, or even death.
+Disruptions in the flow of information can still harm data systems without causing physical damage, making a broad-spectrum approach to data security essential.

 Aside from preventing malicious attacks, data security solutions for military and federal agencies provide the following benefits:

-3. Prevent Unauthorized Data Transfer: The unauthorized movement of information can be used to expose national secrets or access financial networks to obtain funds for a country’s own needs, whether to develop new cybersecurity threats or weapons programs.
+- Prevent Unauthorized Data Transfer: Adversaries can exploit the unauthorized movement of information to expose national secrets or access financial networks, using the funds to develop new cybersecurity threats or weapons programs.
 Cryptocurrency has helped make this threat more realistic.

 Data Security Problems in the Military